YohannesNi/Netflix_Clone_React_Css/README.md

-# Netflix Clone
+# Netflix Clone/ CSS

-This is a Netflix clone built using React, Firebase Authentication, and Tailwind CSS.
+This is a Netflix clone built using React, Firebase Authentication, and CSS.
 - Frontend: React,CSS

 ## Features